fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 **[assembly: Dependency(typeof(ShareService))]**

-At this moment the 1010 ENEI Sessions App has support to share session in social network!
+At this moment the 1010 ENEI Sessions App has support to share the session on social network!

 ### 6. Adding splash screen, name and version

-In this step you will learn how to create the splash screen to all platforms and you learn to define the name & version of the application.
+In this step you will learn how to create the splash screen to all platforms and you will learn how to define the name & version of the application.

 #### Defining the splash screen

-The splash screen in mobile application is the first screen that the user will see, in some applications it is used to load initial data.
-It is defined in different ways to each platform and for each one you will learn how it works:
+The splash screen in a mobile application is the first screen that the user will see, in some applications it is used to load initial data.
+It is defined in different ways on each platform and for each one you will learn how it works:

 * In **ENEI.SessionsApps.iOS**

-In iOS and iPad applications is possible to define launch images as splash screen in the Info.plist.
-It is described in the following figures:
+On iOS and iPad applications it is possible to define launch images as splash screen in the Info.plist.
+It is described in the following images:

 ![Figure 6.1: Defining Launch Images using Visual Studio](ImagesForGuides/figure-6-1.png)